Answer: There are five factors

 produce a recast payment of $5,792.73 if the rate on the

-Many analyst are concerned that uniformed borrowers will
+Many analysts are concerned that uniformed borrowers will

 be forced to walk away from their homes and debts should